Francis Sumner (mayor): Biography

 Francis James Sumner was the son of Robert and Ann Sumner.
 His mother died young and his father remarried to the daughter of the agent of the Duke of Norfolk.
 When Sumner's father also died in 1817 he ended up living with his stepmother and her father at Glossop Hall.
 After his mother remarried to John Hardman, Sumner started working as piecer at Grove Mill (a.k.a.
-Old Silk Mill) and then at Wrens Nest.
+Old Silk Mill) and then at Wren Nest.
 In 1827 he bought Wren Nest Mill from his uncle Thomas Ellison, for 10,000 pounds.
 He was 22.
 He had inherited the money from his father's will.
 The mill had a rateable value of £91 and had 7000 spindles.

 Catholicism was strong in Glossop because of the influence of the Howards and their estate staff, the Ellisons, Francis Hawke and John le Jardins.
 Sumner was a Whig and thus Liberal.
 Sumner moved to Glossop in October 1822.

 His uncle Thomas Ellison had started the business and built the mill in 1815, and made extensions in 1815 and 1818, the latter incorporating an octagonal tower.
 Sumner first had possession of his uncle's business in 1827 and within two years he was extending the area of land he was renting as his number of spindles rose from 7,000 to over 9,500.
 Before 1829 the power had come from a water wheel but Sumner replaced with a steam engine.
 This allowed further expansion.
-He took over Wren Next Farm and the farm buildings eventually became stables.
+He took over Wren Nest Farm and the farm buildings eventually became stables.
 The farm was consumed as he expanded his lands in 1829, 1839, 1847 1848, 1851, 1856 and 1857.

 Wrens Nest Mill employed 1400 people, operated 122,000 spindles and 2541 looms.
 Together with the Howardtown Mills and Waterside Mills, Hadfield; it dominated the Derbyshire cotton industry.
 As this was a Catholic run firm, many of the additional girls needed to run the mill, were brought over from Ireland.

 In 1852 he involved himself in constructing a Roman Catholic school over the hill from Glossop in Hadfield.

 In 1857 he constructed his first residence, Wren Nest House, now on Sunlaws Street, Glossop, on higher ground overlooking the mill, which was common practice at the time.
 This is a substantial stone built property which was sold at auction after the closure of the Mill in 1957.
 It then became St Mary's Convent, linked to the new St Philip Howard catholic secondary school adjacent.
 After the convent closed it was sold into private hands in 2006 and subsequently extensively restored.